 The cofunction graphs: sin and cos, tan and cot, sec and csc

-The six trigonometric functions are sine and cosine (denoted sin and cos), tangent and cotangent (tan and cot), and secant and cosecant (sec and csc).
+The six trigonometric functions are sine and cosine (denoted and ), tangent and cotangent ( and ), and secant and cosecant ( and ).

 You may already see why we paired them the way we did from the names alone.
 In each couple, we have the "basic" function and a map with the same name but with an additional prefix "co-".
 The resemblance to the word "cofunction" is far from coincidental.
 In each of the pairs, we say that one is the cofunction of the other.

-Let's try to do something similar for the tan and cot graphs.
+Let's try to do something similar for the tangent and cotangent graphs.

 Lastly, we have the sec and csc functions.

 As you might have guessed, the story repeats itself for the secant and cosecant.